Thought leadership isn’t just superficial influence—it builds your business’ reputation. Ready? This is how to be a thought leader.

 - Be authentic.
 While ultimately, good thought leadership should result in new business, being too promotional can feel disingenuous.

-- Be comfortable with people disagreeing with you.
-Major thought leaders sometimes have vehement detractors.
+- Get comfortable with people disagreeing with you.
+Major thought leaders often have vehement detractors.
 You won’t always appeal to everyone all the time.

 3. Publish and Promote